Browse: Abasto Mall

 By 1930 Buenos Aires needed a wholesale distribution center for its food produce, and this old marketplace couldn’t cope with the needs of a rapidly growing population, so plans were projected by the architects Delpini, Sulsio and Besque for this grand structure to be erected as a new indoor home for the wholesale food market.
 Building began in 1931, and el Mercado de Abasto eventually opened in 1934.
 It soon became the center of the noisy, busy food trade in Buenos Aires.
 Crowds of workers would also drink, listen to tango music and play cards in the seedy bars around the market.

 On the structural side, it was significant as the first building in Argentina to ever use cement for both its façade and indoor finish.
-The original façade is still the same as ever, with its lovely five curves at the front, the central one being wider and taller than the others, as can be seen in the picture above.
+The original façade is still the same as ever, with its lovely five curves at the front, the central one being wider and taller than the others.

 The Modern Abasto ‘Shopping’